Mysta3/ruby_refresher_codecademy/WARP.md

 ## Project Overview

-This is a Ruby gem project built with Bundler following standard Ruby gem conventions.
-The gem provides a simple greeting module (`RubyProject`) with both library and command-line interfaces.
+This is a Ruby project built with Bundler following standard Ruby gem conventions.
+The project is used for Ruby learning and practice, containing example classes like `Computer`, `Dog`, and `Account` that demonstrate various Ruby concepts including public/private methods, class initialization, and attribute accessors.

 ## Development Commands